 Majority of the people are Bengali dalits.

-Hindus are the largest religious group in the area of the diocese with 85%, followed by Muslims with 9%, Christians with 3% and others with 3%.
+Hindus are the largest religious group in the diocese with 85 percent, followed by Muslims (9 percent), Christians (3 percent) and others.